brecheisen37/TLD-Astrid-Makeover/README.md

 https://github.com/HerpDerpinstine/MelonLoader/
 This creates a new folder named "Mods" in your TLD folder.

-2. Extract everything from the ZIP file to your new TLD\Mods folder (overwrite old files)
+2. Extract everything from the ZIP file to your new TLD\Mods folder (overwrite old files) (both the dll file and the AstridMakeover folder need to be unzipped and placed in the mods folder)

 3. In addition you need to install:
 - ModSettings